 La La Land

 Forget that awkward moment when it was accidentally declared best picture instead of Moonlight.
-La La Land owned this year’s Oscars.
-It scored a record number of nominations, and took home six awards — more than any other film.
-The soft-edged tribute to Hollywood musicals of yore struck a very different note to its more political competitors.
-It tells the tale of a young actress and a struggling jazz musician trying to make it in sunny Los Angeles, while grappling with their feelings for each other.
+La La Land scored a record number of nominations in the 2017 Academy Awards and took home six awards — more than any other film.
+The soft-edged tribute to Hollywood musicals of yore struck a very different note to its more political competitors and continues to be loved today.
+It tells the tale of a young actress and a struggling jazz musician trying to make it in sunny Los Angeles while grappling with their feelings for each other.
 La La Land has been described as a feel-good film: “a two-hour escape,” as its star Emma Stone put it.
 Yet there is more to the movie than simple fun …

 Like so many musicals, La La Land does not show us reality — it leads us away from it and into a more colourful universe.
 It offers escapism: a fantasy alternative to the sometimes harsh world we inhabit.
 The film comes at a time of deep division and polarisation in America.
 When life gets tough, is it best sometimes to look away and just have fun?